emipa606/WesteradoWilderness/README.md

 # Features

-Makes alteration to biomes to give the game more of a western theme 10+ New plants; chanterelles, prickly pears, and lavender are a select few of the new plants you&apos;ll see 1 New weather; blizzards!
+Makes alteration to biomes to give the game more of a western theme 10+ New plants; chanterelles, prickly pears, and lavender are a select few of the new plants you'll see 1 New weather; blizzards!
 Arid biomes have more arid vegetation, adding to the feel of a desolate, hostile, place; debris-like plants and cacti now rule the arid biomes
 Boreal, Forest, and Swamp biomes have a much higher degree of plant and animal life, including mushrooms